 In 2012, Geordie Stewart wrote in his blog that “our definitions of security awareness seem to be limiting our ability to influence people.”
 We need a better understanding of what we are talking about.

 He discusses an ISF definition of security awareness that later refers to security culture, Geordie writes, “[this] is great because it implies group norms which can encourage secure behaviour.
 [Yet] its first suggestion on how to create security culture is ‘compulsory attendance at security awareness training’.
 Seriously, the human race is doomed.”

 A vast majority of security awareness training programs are utterly worthless because they fail to address what drives behavior change.
 A one-size-fits-all approach is ineffective.
 [4-8]

 We can learn from experts and scientists studying security behavior change.
 If organizations want to elicit change, e.g. by increasing the security level of the organization, greater focus should be placed on the main determinants of change, which are contextually specific and must be empirically verified.

 In a security culture context, these determinants are:

 - Responsibilities: How accountable employees believe themselves to be for organizational security.

-- Compliance: Adherence of rules, regulations or policies (both informal and formal) designed to improve security.
+- Compliance: Adherence of rules, regulations or policies designed to improve security.